ucla-data-archive/bash-shell-notes/bash-notes.md

 rm thesis/draft.txt
 rmdir thesis
 ```
+* unix won't let us delete a directory with something inside of it as a precaution

-* could've also used `rm -r thesis`, but that can be dangerous!
+* we could have also used `rm -r thesis`, but that can be dangerous!

 - Let's recreate thesis and draft.